 In the world of fine jewelry, does the gem or precious metal become the art, or does the art happen to include the precious items?
 Charles Beaudet, proprietor of Beaudet Jewelry since 1976, does more than just set stones into metal — his work is sentiment, a memento handed down through generations, but it’s also wearable art.
+Each piece of his jewelry are sentimental, where each stone and its colors have specific meaning.
 His expertise is in educating about stones and their best cuts, settings, qualities, and care — diamonds, in particular — but also sapphires and the rare color-changing alexandrite.

 “I want to educate my clients or customers on what is a truly great gem,” Beaudet says.
 “People are so trained to buy on weight that they spend more than they need to and overlook the real prizes.”